Private Gun Sales: Are They Legal?

 What You Need To Know

-• Gun sales are regulated at both a federal and state level.
+• Handgun sales are regulated at both a federal and state level.

 • Gun sellers that obtain a federal license are subject to a higher degree of regulation than private sellers.

-• Still, private sellers that do not conduct sufficient background checks can be in serious legal jeopardy should they sell to someone that is restricted by law from purchasing a firearm.
+• Still, private sellers who do not conduct sufficient background checks can be subject to serious legal jeopardy should they sell to someone restricted by law from purchasing a firearm.

-• Private gun dealers that want to ensure the sufficiency of their background checks can complete their transactions through federally-licensed dealers.
+• Private gun dealers who want to ensure their background checks’ sufficiency can complete their transactions through federally-licensed dealers.

 Federal Law on Gun Sales

-• Convicted of a crime punishable by a sentence greater than one year
+• Convicted of crimes with a sentence greater than one year

 • Fleeing from the law